"Subscribe to our newsletter."

 The Hustle uses a counter showing how many people subscribed in the last 24 hours.
 Real-time social proof that creates subtle urgency.

 What to steal: Real-time social proof creates urgency without feeling manipulative.
 If people are signing up right now, there must be a reason.
+Let the numbers do the work.

 Tim Ferriss: Exclusive Content Hook